1971 Inverness tornado

 On the afternoon of Sunday, February 21, 1971, a deadly and long-tracked F5 tornado impacted the Mississippi Delta, killing 48 and injuring over 500.
 The tornado was the strongest tornado of the 1971 Mississippi Delta tornado outbreak, and second deadliest behind a later F4 tornado the same day.
 The tornado is most notable for tracking directly through Inverness, Mississippi, destroying over 90% of the town.
-The tornado is the first and only F5/EF5 tornado to impact the state of Louisiana.
+The tornado is the first and only official F5/EF5 tornado to impact the state of Louisiana since reliable records began in 1950.

 Meteorological synopsis

 Surface weather analysis over the Gulf Coastal Plain by 12:00 UTC.

 Multiple days before the event, upper-level analysis displayed conditions that were "close to ideal" for a significant tornado outbreak.
 A large upper-level trough situated across the Rockies, with a substantial eastward motion toward the Great Plains, leading to significant divergence over the prefrontal warm sector.
 This divergence caused a significant lifting mechanism that storms could take advantage of, but surface-based shortwave meteorology was still very new, and subsequently, it was unknown how the system would behave further in the week.

 On February 21, 1971, a procedural surface weather analysis failed to indicate either a well-developed low-pressure area, or a defined frontal boundary near the Mississippi Delta region; signs that would normally indicate a severe weather outbreak.
 At the time, an amorphous warm front extended eastward from East Texas to portions of Mississippi, and a relating cold front extended southward over east Texas.
 Temperatures across the region rose to 60–70 F, with signs of significant instability and dew points.

 By 3:00 AM CDT, the NSSFC released a severe weather outlook.
 The outlook stated that "a few severe thunderstorms were expected" during the afternoon across eastern Texas to western Alabama.
 Again at 9:00AM CDT, a severe weather outlook was released further establishing the possibility of severe thunderstorms around Texas, Louisiana, Arkansas, Mississippi, Tennessee, and Alabama.